MudraR/MudraR.github.io/_posts/2021-01-05-ospf-convergence.md

 ---
 layout: post
-title: OSPF Convergence
+title: OSPF Convergence with Messages, Data Structures and the Dijkstra Algorithm
 date: 2021-01-05 02:29 -0500
 categories: [CCNA]
 tags: [Routing and Switching]
 ---
-# OSPF Convergence with Messages, Data Structures and the Dijkstra Algorithm
+# What is OSPF?

+Open Shortest Path First (OSPF) is a link-state routing protocol that uses the Dijkstra's Shortest Path First (SPF) Algorithm to calculate the best paths through the network.

+OSPF is a classless, vendor-neutral routing protocol that supports VLSM and CIDR.
+It sends the entire routing table to its neighbors, which is called the Link State Database (LSDB).
+OSPF routers use the LSDB to calculate the best routes through the network.

+Convergence in OSPF is the process of routers learning about the network topology and creating the best routes through the network.
+Convergence is the process of establishing OSPF neighbor adjacencies, creating the Link State Database (LSDB), and calculating the best routes through the network.

 ## Messages Used in OSPF Convergence